Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 - Add essential oils and dried flowers; make sure everything is well combined

-- Apply to your face in circular motion with gentle strokes
+- Apply to your face in a circular motion with gentle strokes

 - Store the scrub in an airtight container.
 Use a few times a week!

-Note: use steam-distilled grapefruit oil, which is considered safe.
+Note: use of steam-distilled grapefruit oil, which is considered safe.
 It’s not phototoxic unless it’s expressed!

 Nourishing Herbal Facial Steam